davidrhoden/davidrhoden-basic-netlify/timeline/an-jo-sign-nyc-jan-23-2011.md

 ![dilapidated ArJo Printing sign](/static/img/timeline/an-jo-sign-nyc-jan-23-2011.jpg "dilapidated ArJo Printing sign")

-Looks like things are tough for ArJo Printing. this wasn't such a bad era for signage but the upkeep is prohibitive.
+Looks like things are tough for ArJo Printing.
+This wasn't such a bad era for signage but the upkeep is prohibitive.